Why This Matters

 Parallel Lines and Transversals

-When a transversal crosses parallel lines, it creates eight angles with specific relationships.
+When a transversal crosses two parallel lines, it creates eight angles with specific relationships.
 Parallel lines guarantee congruence or supplementary relationships depending on angle position.

 Corresponding Angles

-- Same position at each intersection—both on the same side of the transversal, both above (or both below) their respective parallel lines
+- Same position at each intersection.
+Both on the same side of the transversal, both above (or both below) their respective parallel lines.

-- Often the easiest to spot—look for angles that would "match up" if you slid one intersection onto the other
+- Often the easiest to spot.
+Look for angles that would "match up" if you slid one intersection onto the other.

 Alternate Interior Angles

-- Between the parallel lines, on opposite sides of the transversal—they form a "Z" or "N" pattern
+- Between the parallel lines, on opposite sides of the transversal.
+They form a "Z" or "N" pattern.

 Alternate Exterior Angles